meagar/node-openid-client/README.md

   },
 };

-client.fetchDistributedClaims(claims, { src2: 'bearer.for.src2' }) // => Promise
+const output = await client.fetchDistributedClaims(claims, { src2: 'bearer.for.src2' });
-  .then(function (output) {
 console.log('claims %j', claims); // ! also modifies original input, does not create a copy console.log('output %j', output);
 // removes fetched names and sources and removes _claim_names and _claim_sources members if they
 // are empty
-  });
 // when rejected the error will have a property 'src' with the source name it relates to
 ```

 ### Unpacking Aggregated Claims